 Wenger’s Surprise Gesture

-Former Arsenal boss Arsene Wenger had offered Cazorla a new contract renewal that would have been for the 2016-2017 season, despite the manager knowing that the Spaniard would not be able to take part in any games for a while.
+Former Arsenal boss Arsene Wenger had offered Cazorla a new contract renewal that would have been for the 2016-2017 season, mature bbw dating sacramento in any games for a while.
 He explained that Wenger had always supported him, and that his renewal of his contract before the start of his first operation was a heart-warming gesture.